naviter/seeyou_file_formats/SeeYou_Task_QR_Code.md

 ##### Turnpoint location `z`

 Turnpoint specification is a string that encodes *4 different values*: turpoint center coordinates longitude and latitude as well as the turnpoint altitude and cylinder radius.
-The four values are fed into the [Google Polyline Algorithm](https://developers.google.com/maps/documentation/utilities/polylinealgorithm) to produce the encoded string.
+The four values are fed into the Google's [Encoded Polyline Algorithm Format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm) to produce the encoded string.

 Example: